psiberx/cp2077-respector/README.md

 ![Quick Tweaks Vehicle](https://siberx.dev/cp2077-respector/respector-097-6-qt-shion.png)

 Also, you can find game facts.
-They are indicate what you have done or can do.
+They indicate what you have done or can do.

 ![Quick Tweaks Fact](https://siberx.dev/cp2077-respector/respector-097-7-qt-judy.png)